Monday - Friday 7:00 AM - 7:00 PM

 Most of the tutorials in this guide are videos.
 If you think a written tutorial would be more helpful, or if you have a question you'd like to see answered, email Lorelle Anderson (at right) to request it.

-Your reference librarians are Lorelle Anderson, Anthony Miller, and Paul McLaughlin.
+Your reference librarians are Lorelle Anderson, Paul McLaughlin, and Sharron Cunningham.
 We want to help you, but our help can only extend so far.

 We will be holding research workshops where we'll go through how to use sources in depth.
 Please sign up and ATTEND these workshops.
 We don't have the resources to give individual instruction whenever you ask.
 We like to be helpful, but we have to help all of our other patrons as well.